Urban Forest Management Strategy

 Trees for future heat domes

-by Heikel, almost 2 years ago
+by Heikel, over 2 years ago

 During the heat domes of 2021, I occasionally ventured to the parks in the neighbourhood and found that the grass was dry and brown.
 They were particularly so in areas not shaded by trees.
 It made me realize that there are a lot of park spaces in PoMo that are exposed.
 Even on normal summer days our parks can be too hot and bright.
 We need to abandon the idea that park spaces must look like lawns of non-native grass.
 Tree-abundant parks are more pleasant and resilient.